Let’s be honest — not all instructional designers are created equal.

 Do you have what it takes to be a great instructional designer?
 If you possess these qualities, then the answer is most likely yes!

-But if you don’t currently have all of these qualities, don’t worry – with hard work and dedication, you can develop them over time.
+But if you don’t currently have all of these instructional designer skills, don’t worry – with hard work and dedication, you can develop them over time.
 Just remember to always stay passionate about learning and teaching and continue experimenting with new ideas!